VXSTATS/com.vxstats.objc/README.md

 All values are defined through Info.plist and used from there.

 ## Setup
 Set up your environment with your credentials.
 Please insert your username, password and url here.
-For obfuscation please follow our best practice documentation.
+For obfuscation, please follow our best practice documentation.
 ```objective-c
 [[Statistics instance] username:@"sandbox"];
 [[Statistics instance] password:@"sandbox"];